osu-capstone-cs72/cs-applied-plan-portal/README.md

    If you are unable to access these files and you believe that you should have permission, please send an email to thomasza@oregonstate.edu and ask to be given permission.

-4. From the root directory of this repo, run
+3. From the root directory of this repo, run

         chmod +x install.sh && ./install.sh

    Please follow the instructions produced by the script to install the necessary software and dependencies.

 4. Make sure the port 3000 and the port specified by the `PORT` (5000 by default) environment variable are available to be used.

+5. To access the database referenced in the API environment file you will need to be connected to the OSU network.
+If you are on campus you may not need to perform any further action, if you are away from campus, use a VPN to connect to sds.oregonstate.edu using your ONID password.

-5. To start the application, from the root directory of this repo, run
+6. To start the application, from the root directory of this repo, run

         npm start